matiasgimenezdev/array-methods/README.md

 # Array methods in Javascript

-This repository contains exercises for using javascript array methods.
+This repository contains exercises and docs for using javascript array methods.

 ## Index
 1. [some](#some)